shizi1011/MultihopRAG/README.md

-# Chat with PDF
+# MultihopRAG

-This is a Python project that allows you to chat with a chatbot about the PDF you uploaded using RAG (Retrieval Augmented Generation) technique.
-The project is built using Langchain and Streamlit framework.
+This is a Python project designed as a multihop question-answering chatbot that leverages the Retrieval-Augmented Generation (RAG) technique.
+It enables users to interact with the chatbot for answering complex, multi-step queries by analyzing the content of uploaded PDFs.
+The project is implemented using the LangChain and Chainlit frameworks.

 ## Installation